 HBCUs can accelerate progress for Black workers primarily by enrolling more students and by graduating a higher share of them.
 Our research suggests that higher enrollment and retention and graduation rates could translate to an increase in Black worker incomes of $10 billion per year (see sidebar “How we calculated the increased income opportunity for Black American workers”).

 Enrollment.
 Our research points to several potential remedies for increasing enrollment.
 HBCUs could draw more K–12 students into the college pipeline by partnering with school districts and allowing students to take college courses (and potentially complete an associate’s degree) while in high school.
 They could also hold summer camps for younger students to build interest and awareness of HBCU programs and opportunities.
 Additionally, HBCUs could target nontraditional student populations for enrollment.
-Morehouse College recently announced a discounted online program for people with some college credits.
+Morehouse College recently announced a discounted online program for people with some college credits.18 The program aims to serve “more than two million Black men who pursued a higher education [but] never finished their degree,” according to the US Census Bureau.19

 HBCUs can also ensure that their degree programs are preparing students for high-paying, in-demand careers.
 For instance, McKinsey’s BEM and MGI research shows that relatively few Black students choose courses of study that could set them on a medical path.
 HBCUs could provide more career and academic coaching to support students’ awareness of the medical field and what’s required to obtain, say, chemistry or biology degrees.
 They could also establish new degrees and training programs to develop and support professionals in high-tech fields.
-For instance, IBM is partnering with 13 HBCUs to build a new Quantum Center that gives students access to IBM quantum computers, as well as educational support and research opportunities.
+For instance, IBM is partnering with 13 HBCUs to build a new Quantum Center that gives students access to IBM quantum computers, as well as educational support and research opportunities.22 Similarly, tech giants such as Netflix are partnering with HBCUs to offer coding boot camps for students.23

 2. Accelerating Black business ownership and entrepreneurship

 There is an estimated $1.6 trillion gap in aggregate revenue between Black-owned and non-Black-owned businesses across the US economy—a figure that has only grown over recent decades.
 McKinsey research shows that there are fewer Black-owned businesses in the United States, and the ones that do exist are smaller than their peers.
-Black-owned businesses constitute just 2 percent of the nation’s total businesses with multiple employees, and they account for less than 1 percent of US gross revenue.
+Black-owned businesses constitute just 2 percent of the nation’s total businesses with multiple employees, and they account for less than 1 percent of US gross revenue.25 Further, Black-owned businesses have been financially limited by both geography and industry; many are concentrated in the South and in industries like haircare, beauty, and social services, which grow less than 2 percent per year.26

 Lack of capital is a critical issue for Black-owned businesses.
 Black entrepreneurs start businesses with roughly a third of the capital of their White counterparts.
-And more than half of Black business owners state that accessing capital is a constant challenge in scaling their businesses.
+And more than half of Black business owners state that accessing capital is a constant challenge in scaling their businesses.27 The lack of capital can also leave existing businesses vulnerable to financial shocks and economic downturn.
+During the COVID-19 pandemic, for instance, Black-owned businesses closed nearly twice as fast as all other businesses.28

 HBCUs can continue to encourage entrepreneurship through strong on-campus business programs or by introducing full-degree or certificate programs in entrepreneurship.
 HBCUs could also work to create partnerships with venture-capital firms to help match students with potential employers, thereby filling their pipelines with high-quality, diverse talent.